terrimporter/Chronosequence/README.md

 CSV file of fungal traits for rhizomorph-forming, ericoid, and fire-associated fungi.
 Column names were chosen to be compatible with the FungalTraits database.
 If you use this file please cite the original sources largely from Boddy (1993) for saprotrophic rhizomorph-forming fungi,  Agerer (2006) for ectomycorrhizal rhizomorph-forming fungi, as well as Zak and Wicklow (1980) and Dix and Webster (1995) for fire-loving fungi.

+CSV file of FAPROTAX bacterial traits supplemented with additional N fixation, K and P solubilization traits by Sansupa et al. (2021) and further supplemented with additional taxa with chitinolytic capabilities.
+Formatted for use with FAPROTAX.

 ## Infiles